dianekaplan/samples/poker/README.txt

 ===Open issues:
 - read_hand(), two pair case: comparison line not working until I reversed the order (1 vs 2, then 0 vs 1)
-- read_hand(), two pair case: updating kicker not working
 - read_hand(), two pair case: not recognizing second pair when it's smaller than the kicker
-- refactoring issue in poker_functions.py lines 138-152
 - read_hand() is really long, review for better organization

+- read_hand(), two pair case: updating kicker not working (fixed in v2)
+- refactoring issue in poker_functions.py lines 138-152 (fixed in v2)